veikman/yamlwrap/README.md

 ## History

-`yamlwrap` was originally part `django-yamldoc`, when that project was called `vedm`.
+`yamlwrap` was originally part of `django-yamldoc`, when that project was called `vedm`.
 It became its own module in 2021.

 ## Legal